CMakousky/Bookstore_Landing/README.md

 DESCRIPTION

 An online bookstore where the user can stay up to date on the latest poplar books.
 Search our extensive catalogue with our intuative search feature.
-Select one of the featured items and press "Show Now" to view detailed product information.
+Select one of the featured items and press "Shop Now" to view detailed product information.
 Add the desired books to the shopping cart and proceed to checkout!

 TECHNOLOGIES USED